tardate/LittleArduinoProjects/Equipment/MilliVoltmeterDIY/CustomBoardAndEnclosure/README.md

 Previously, I reached the point of modifying the design somewhat, revising the code and having a breadboard prototype working just fine.
 Since it is such a handy piece of kit, I decided to go the whole hog: make a PCB and mount it in a case.

+Update: I've added battery by-pass and reverse polarity protection - see the last section of this document.

 ## PCB Design